Why is Switzerland Too Expensive?

 Overall, I’m happy living in Switzerland, and although some things are kind of quirky, I wouldn’t want to live anywhere else at the moment, in spite of the high prices”.

-Initially published at QUORA
+Originally published at QUORA